prayush/nsbh_tidal/README.md

 observation, of which neutron star - black hole (NSBH) binaries form an important subset.
 GWs from NSBH sources carry signatures of (a) the tidal distortion of the neutron star by its companion black hole during inspiral, and (b) its potential tidal disruption near merger.
-In this paper, we present a Bayesian study of the measurability of neutron star tidal deformability ΛNS ∝ (R/M)^5 using observation(s) of inspiral-merger GW signals from disruptive NSBH coalescences, taking into account the crucial effect of black hole spins.
+In this paper, we present a Bayesian study of the measurability of neutron star tidal deformability Λ_NS ∝ (R/M)^5 using observation(s) of inspiral-merger GW signals from disruptive NSBH coalescences, taking into account the crucial effect of black hole spins.
 First, we find that if non-tidal templates are used to estimate source parameters for an NSBH signal, the bias introduced in the estimation of non-tidal